probcomp/bayeslite/doc/bql.rst

       ``OPTIMIZED``

-          Use the faster analysis for Crosscat-modelled variables only.
+          Use the faster analysis for Crosscat-modeled variables only.

       ``QUIET``